basnijholt/adaptive-scheduler/README.md

 ## Installation

 **WARNING:** This is still the pre-alpha development stage.
-No error-handling is done, an its stability is uncertain.
+No error-handling is done and its stability is uncertain.

 Install master with
 ```bash